-Four Lib Dem MPs - Andrew George, Mike Hancock, Greg Mulholland and John Pugh - voted with Labour and against the government.'Not fit'
+Four Lib Dem MPs - Andrew George, Mike Hancock, Greg Mulholland and John Pugh - voted with Labour and against the government.

 The controversial Health and Social Care Bill has passed through its Commons stages but has been amended several times by the House of Lords.